 Slit Lamp Evaluation (with Lenses):

-The left GP lens centered slightly temporal and inferior; moved well vertically with the blink with a reasonably light touch over the cone area is noted in the fluorescein pattern.
+The left GP lens positioned slightly temporal and inferior; moved well vertically with the blink with a reasonably light touch over the cone area as noted in the fluorescein pattern.
 Some lateral mid-peripheral bearing was noted, with slightly above average edge lift laterally.